Head Start & Early Learning Programs Job Description

 needs of the agency.

-Employment is contingent upon the following: a satisfactory Background Record Check (BRC) which includes Criminal Offender Record (C.O.R.I.), Department of Children and Families (DCF) background check and effective September 1, 2013 a Sex Offender Registry Information (SORI) and fingerprinting-based national and state criminal history check.
+Employment is contingent upon the following: a Background Record Check (BRC), which includes Criminal Offender Record information (CORI), Department of Children and Families (DCF) background check, Sex Offender Registry information (SORI) checks, fingerprint-based national and state criminal history database checks, National Sex Offender Registry (NCOR), and Out-of-State checks (CORI, SORI, DCF) if an individual has lived in another state within the last five years.
 BRC and fingerprinting-based national and state criminal history check is to be completed every three years.
 In addition, employment is contingent on evidence of physical exam within the past year, plus verification of MMRs.
 Documentation of subsequent physical exams must be submitted exam every 2 years.